Philadelphia College of Pharmacy Dean's Office

 PERC Interview

 The PERC interview is a standardized, behavioral-based interview to assess students’ readiness for professional education, and is mandated for compliance with accreditation standards.
 It is separate and distinct from the academic standards for automatic progression into the professional component of the Doctor of Pharmacy program.
-The standardized interview is a confidential, thirty-minute “conversation with a purpose”, between the student and two PCP faculty/professional staff members.
+The standardized interview is a confidential, thirty-minute “conversation with a purpose”, between the student and a PCP faculty/professional staff member.
 Candidates are required to complete a confidentiality agreement.
 If the student is unsuccessful in their first attempt, a success plan with suggested readings and activities to improve the student’s knowledge base, confidence, and ability to communicate their perspectives will be provided to the student.
 A second and final opportunity to successfully complete the PERC interview will be provided in the spring semester.
 If, after two opportunities, the student does not successfully complete the PERC interview, the student will be withdrawn from the PharmD program even if the other criteria for progression into the professional years are met.
 If such an event should occur, the student may opt to apply for a change of major to other PCP or University programs.
 Further information about the PERC interview process is communicated to students through class meetings and through the PCP Dean’s Office.

 Students who are withdrawn from the PharmD program may apply to other programs at the University.